Best Of

 An opinion scale survey question provides respondents with a scale of numbers as answer options.
 These options range from 1 to 10, 0 to 100, 1 to 5, etc.

-One example of an opinion scale question is an NPS question.
+Example of a survey question of an opinion scale question is an NPS question.
 NPS is an essential survey question that lets you check your customers’ pulse and sentiments about your products/services.
 An NPS question helps you measure your customers’ willingness to recommend your product or service to their friends or colleagues.

 You simply ask: “How likely are you to recommend us to your friends or colleagues?” and provide them with a numerical rating scale that ranges from 0 to 10.
 Here’s an NPS survey question example.

-Want to roll out NPS surveys with ease?
-SurveySparrow‘s NPS survey software is designed to help you decode customer sentiments with ease.
 Moreover, you can compare your score with our NPS benchmarking tool to get a sense of where you stand.
-Create you account below to try SurveySparrow for free.
+Create your account below to try SurveySparrow for free.

 One thing to keep in mind is that it ain’t enough to just display a set of numbers.
 You also need to explain the value of the numbers that you ask them to choose.